Please see FAQs under the categories below

 Now that the site has been selected and architects appointed, a site concept design has been developed.
 The design process has been in consultation with the community.
 When the final plans are endorsed by Council, a development approval under the Planning Scheme will be required.

-The project is scheduled to commence (i.e. breaking ground) in April 2025, in accordance with approved funding from the Resources and Community Infrastructure Fund.
+The project is scheduled to commence (i.e. breaking ground) in late 2025, in accordance with approved funding from the Resources and Community Infrastructure Fund.
 Council can request an extension if needed but an approval is not guaranteed.
 As such, Council will be working with the community to meet the defined schedule to reduce any risk to the funding.

 What will happen to the 107 Drayton Street site?